A Celebration of Black Music and Culture

 Miles Davis, 1967

-Swing became popular as a concert genre in the 1930s and '40s and often featured integrated bands led by a single bandleader.
-Pop vocalists like Frank Sinatra began gaining in popularity, as swing attracted increasingly white audiences.
+Swing became popular as a concert genre in the 1930s and '40s, often featuring integrated bands led by a single bandleader.
+Pop vocalists like Frank Sinatra began gaining in popularity as swing attracted increasingly white audiences, and while he is one of the more prominent names in the mainstream, it was the African American artists in the smaller and local scenes who continued to push the genre forward in more unique ways.
 With the passing of World War II and the rapidly changing demographic, jazz musicians began shifting the genre into a new format.
-Bebop jazz developed in the '40s and carried through the '50s and '60s, a subgenre largely defined by virtuosic musicianship, extensive improvisation, and more of a focus on art than popularity.
+Bebop jazz developed in the '40s and carried through the '50s and '60s, a subgenre defined mainly by maestro-level talent musicianship, mind-bending improvisation, and more of a focus on art than popularity.

-Bandleaders like Miles Davis and Thelonious Monk put their bandmates through the ringer, establishing rigorous standards that led to bebop groups featuring some of the finest musicians of the day.
+Bandleaders like Miles Davis and Thelonious Monk put their bandmates through the wringer, establishing intense standards that led to bebop groups featuring some of the finest musicians of the day.
 Virtuosos like Charlie Parker and Davis dazzled fans with energetic concert experiences and created memorable records like Kind of Blue and Jazz at Massey Hall.
-Davis was a unique innovator, never quite satisfied, eventually leading to the creation of jazz-rock fusion and the seminal album Bitches Brew
+Davis was a unique innovator, never quite satisfied, eventually leading to the creation of jazz-rock fusion and the seminal album Bitches Brew.

 Rock and Roll